Your browser is out-of-date!

 • The fund may engage in derivatives transactions.
 The increased opportunities gained come with an increased risk of losses.

-Within healthcare services, we see significant value creation potential among hospitals, healthcare technology companies, and US health insurers.
-Hospitals should benefit from strong procedure volumes and only moderately rising labor costs.
-For health insurers, we expect solid membership growth in 2026 along with margin improvement, particularly in Medicare Advantage and Medicaid.
-Persistently high yields on US Treasuries could further support earnings accretion.
+Within healthcare services, we continue to see substantial upside potential among hospitals and US health insurers.
+Hospitals should benefit from persistently strong treatment volumes and moderately rising labour costs.
+For health insurers, we expect margins to recover in 2026 and 2027, particularly in the Medicare Advantage and Medicaid businesses.
+Persistently high interest rates could provide additional support for earnings growth.

-Based on the solid Q3 results reported by medtech companies and our discussions with numerous management teams in November and December, we expect robust growth in surgical procedure volumes in the fourth quarter.
-Operating leverage, the weaker US dollar, and lower tariffs should provide additional support to earnings growth.
+Based on first-quarter results from medtech companies and our discussions with numerous management teams over recent weeks, we expect procedure volumes to remain robust in 2026.
+Operating leverage from solid procedure growth, a weaker US dollar and the annualization of the new tariffs should support stable earnings growth.

 Loading...